Our lab has developed several burrowing assays to challenge

 hastened and exacerbated by burrowing, while wild type

-Kiley Hughes (PhD) and Monica Tamrazi (MS) are our graduate team working on the Duchenne muscular dystrophy.
+Kiley Hughes (PhD), Monica Tamrazi (MS), and Dana Niswonger (MS) are our graduate team working on the Duchenne muscular dystrophy.